maduhu/gbif-dataportal-1/gbif-portal2/README.txt

 A RequireLoginInterceptor exists to protect actions or entire packages to only allow logged in users.
 It looks for a user object in the session, which needs to be created by the actual login method and the authentication framework of your choice.
 Evaluate CAS and Shiro for the central authentication.

+OLIVER NOTES
+- species/distribution.html and species/bibliography.html don't exist (weren't contracted from vizz but exist as links)